 If you have any questions, please contact us at firstname.lastname@example.org.

 Help feed people in need by the roots of your labor.
 Volunteers in TAFB’s Community Garden program plant and harvest fruits and vegetables at the TAFB Learning Garden.
 Tarrant Area Food Bank distributes this fresh produce to a Partner Agency serving the local community.
 Volunteering in this program is a great way to make a difference in peoples’ lives and learn helpful skills you can use in your own garden.
 Volunteer today.Register

 Onsite Food Packaging (includes Quality Control)

 Want to be part of providing the more than 2 million meals that TAFB distributes each month in 13 counties?
 Sort, inspect and pack nutritious food for hungry children, families and seniors.
-Multiple 3-hour shifts, Monday through Saturday.
-Open to individuals and groups, ages 8 and older (see age policy).
+Multiple 3-hour shifts are available.
+This opportunity is open to individuals and groups (see age policy).

 This category includes: